-Where to get more information about this opportunity: Visit bja.ojp.gov/program/connect-and-protect/overview for more information about the program and bja.ojp.gov/funding/opportunities/o-bja-2024-171967 for full funding information.
-Tips for Success: Start early!
+- Start early!
 To apply, you must first have a valid registration in the System for Award Management (SAM).
 Registration and renewal can take up to 10 business days to complete.
-Register at: sam.gov/content/home.
-For questions about the program's requirements or the application process, see the full solicitation's cover page at: https://bja.ojp.gov/ funding/O-BJA-2024-171967.pdf for information on who to contact.
-Visit BJA Funding Webinars at: bja.ojp.gov/events/funding-webinars and review the "Federal Funding Process: First Steps to Applying, How to Prepare Now, and Other Considerations."
-Subscribe for email notifications from BJA about funding opportunities and other news at: bja.ojp.gov/subscribe-newsfrombja.
-To be in the know about funding opportunities across the Office of Justice Programs, sign up to receive JUSTINFO at: www.ojp.gov/news/ justinfo and/or the weekly Funding News at: public.govdelivery.com/ accounts/USDOJOJP_COMMS/subscriber/new?topic_id=USDOJOJP COMMS_25.
-How to apply and when: Submit a two-step application.
-(1) Register in Grants.gov and follow the prompts to submit two forms by May 1, 2024.
-(2) Then complete the full application in JustGrants.usdoj.gov by May 6, 2024.
-The application's major elements are: (a) The proposal abstract that summarizes the problem you wish to address with your project (no more than 400 words). (b) The proposal narrative that describes your project's strategies, activities, and major deliverables as well as your capacity to address the problem. (c) The web-based budget form that details how you will allocate the grant funds by task, date, and responsible person.
+Register at: sam.gov/content/home. - For questions about the program's requirements or the application process, see the full solicitation at: bja.ojp.gov/funding/O-BJA-2024-172153.pdf for information on who to contact. - Visit BJA Funding Webinars at: bja.ojp.gov/events/funding-webinars and review the "Federal Funding Process: First Steps to Applying, How to Prepare Now, and Other Considerations." - Subscribe for email notifications from BJA about funding opportunities and other news at: bja.ojp.gov/subscribe-newsfrombja. - To be in the know about funding opportunities across the Office of Justice Programs, sign up to receive JUSTINFO at: www.ojp.gov/news/justinfo and/or the weekly Funding News at: public.govdelivery.com/accounts/USDOJOJP COMMS/subscriber/new?topic id=USDOJOJP COMMS 25.

+How to apply and when:

+Submit a two-step application.

+- (1) Register in Grants.gov and follow the prompts to submit two forms by July 18, 2024. - (2) Then complete the full application in JustGrants.usdoj.gov by July 25, 2024.
+The application's major elements are: - (a) The proposal abstract that summarizes the problem you wish to address with your project (no more than 400 words). - (b) The proposal narrative that describes your project's strategies, activities, and major deliverables as well as your capacity to address the problem. - (c) The web-based budget form that details how you will allocate the grant funds by task, date, and responsible person.